peterbourgon/peter-bourgon-org/src/services/index.md

 and I've developed strategies to justify observability spend to upper management.

+Selected articles and talks on this area of expertise:

 - **[Observability: the hard parts](/observability-the-hard-parts/)** <br/>
     June 2018, [Monitorama](http://monitorama.com/), Portland — [video](https://vimeo.com/274820991)